Aims and Scope

 Submission Instructions

-All papers must be formatted in the IEEE 2-column format and adhere to the following page limits:
+All papers must be formatted in the IEEE 2-column format and must follow the page limits listed under Submission Categories.
+Submissions exceeding the specified page limits may be rejected without review.

 Submission Link

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
-This service was provided for free by Microsoft, covering all expenses, including costs for Azure cloud services as well as software development and support.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.